innereq/morkerfyr/README.md

 ## Features

-- Plays radio stream from RSAS (and any Icecast-compatible server.)
+- Plays radio stream from RSAS (and any Icecast-compatible server)
 - Shows playing track and history of played tracks (using RSAS-exclusive API endpoints)
 - Dark theme switcher
 - Markdown-powered blog